dproctor/personal-website/books.md

   (Beverly Gage)
 - When We Cease to Understand the World (Benjamín Labatut; translated by Adrian Nathan West)
 - Gilead (Marilynne Robinson)
+- The Last Campaign: Robert F. Kennedy and 82 Days That Inspired America (Thurston Clarke).
+I believe this was recommended by Zack Rosen.
+- The Last Campaign: Sherman, Geronimo and the War for America Hardcover (H. W. Brands)

 {% for post in site.posts %}
 <li>